Last updated on 21/10/2024

 The fourth day.
 Michael was fascinated by the local language.
 He collected as many words as he could and was particularly adept at imitating the way they were spoken.
 He even began to acquire an accent when speaking in English.
 He imitated the way Chico spoke – in a kind of simplified English with words in the wrong grammatical order, his sentences peppered with missing conjunctives, emphases being placed on the wrong syllables, absences of certain parts of speech that would be proper in spoken English.
 But then Chico did not learn his English at a school; he picked it up from those around him and if they were wrong he would be wrong too.
 Michael found this rather charming.
 His spoken sentences began to imitate the way the Cattolicans spoke English.
 He did not fully realise he was doing this; it just happened – his way of empathising with the natives.

-Chico had become the representative for Galaxy Tours last year.
+Chico became the representative for Galaxy Tours last year.
 He had little in the way of formal education and had learned a little English when he did national service in the Italian army.
 Galaxy hired him because they were desperate for locals who could speak some English.
 Chico was not a good organiser; he had never worked in an office but had the kind of ready wit that enabled him to think on his feet.
 To him, being a tour rep was like being on permanent holiday.
 He had a huge dislike of Galaxy Tours but as long as they kept paying him he was ready to do their bidding.
 The only thing he really liked about his job was that it gave him the opportunity to travel to parts of the country he had not been to before, as he sat on the coaches with the holidaymakers, ferrying them to and from the airports in Italy and Switzerland.
 He also loved the endless parties, the welcome nights, the trips to the nightclubs in town and of course the succession of girls that came with them, even though he was already engaged to be married to a local girl.
 He appeared to be a mine of local information, although he made up most of it.
 He was a good-natured shark.

 Michael wrote copious notes in his book about the buildings.
 He was particularly fascinated by their sun blinds and shutters.
 He noted in his book:

 The windows of the Hotel Britannia, have green blinds made of wooden slats that are sealed into the frames of the windows and can be raised or lowered from inside each room.
 Most of these are left half closed – positioned in the middle of the window to block out some of the glare of the sun and reduce the heat that enters the room.
-Inside, the light is quite remarkable; the reduced sunlight being reflected by the whitewashed walls.
-Nearly all of the rooms of the three story hotel have balconies; on these are yellow plastic chairs.
+Inside, the light is quite remarkable; the reduced sunlight is reflected by the whitewashed walls.
+Nearly all of the rooms of the three-story hotel have balconies; on these are yellow plastic chairs.
 Few people bother to use them because they are always out – either at the beach, the shops or the cafés.
-In any case, the area around the outside the building is set with tables and chairs, each with its coloured parasol.
+In any case, the area around the outside of the building is set with tables and chairs, each with its coloured parasol.
 The water that comes out of the hotel’s taps is often yellow in colour and has a distinct aroma of rusty iron.
 There are times when no water comes out at all and then, when it does start to flow, it is a dirty orange colour and clouded with sediment.
 Occasionally the lights dim, as the power supply is interrupted.
 The sink has two taps; both supply water at the same temperature – tepid.
 Several times I have noticed a very unpleasant smell coming from the plug hole in the sink.
 More than once the bottom of the shower cubicle has filled up with water because the drainage has become blocked.
-The people in the adjacent room left the shower running – they turned it on and nothing came out, so they went down stairs to discuss this with the manager.
+The people in the adjacent room left the shower running – they turned it on and nothing came out, so they went downstairs to discuss this with the manager.
 After a long absence, they returned to the room to find that the water had come back on and the whole room was flooded; in fact there was a maid outside in the corridor trying to mop it up.

 Michael liked the shower – his home did not have one – only a bath.
 When the shower did work, he enjoyed it a lot, even though it rarely gave hot water.
 The northern lads also enjoyed showering – for the same reasons – though Dave had a rather alarming habit of coming out of the cubicle – dripping wet and stark naked – and walking around the room looking for his towel.
 Michael was a little taken aback at this; although, he did look at the lad’s lean and muscular body and admired his masculinity.
 ‘You can tell he’s masculine,’ Michael thought to himself, ‘it sticks out a mile.’

 Michael noted that many of the Cattolican buildings appeared to be modern – mainly those in the areas that accommodated the holiday-makers.
 Occasionally he found one of the older houses, a traditional family home, and tried his best to catch a glimpse of the interior, through an open door or a window that did not have its blinds fully down.
 The external walls of these traditional homes were often rendered with coloured plaster.
-The windows were mostly rectangular though some of the wealthier homes had ornate heads to them (Michael used what ever words he could; he had no knowledge of architectural terms.)
+The windows were mostly rectangular though some of the wealthier homes had ornate heads to them (Michael used whatever words he could; he had no knowledge of architectural terms.)
 He would spend time walking around the town, exploring its narrow alleyways and soaking up the atmosphere of the small resort that had previously been a fishing village.
 Over the days of his stay, he fell in love with the place.
-Its marked difference to the drab terraced houses of his home appealed to him greatly.
+Its marked difference from the drab terraced houses of his home appealed to him greatly.

 Days were spent on the beach; nights were spent in the bars, cafés and nightclubs.
 The best thing about the resort, for the teenagers, was that life never stopped; it slowed down a bit in the early hours of the morning but soon came back again as the sun rose and the locals started their work.
 There was no need for the teenagers to do anything but the novelty of the resort attracted them and they were curious to explore and sample the delights it had to offer.

 Apart from Chico and the Italian lads, who were after the English girls, Michael seldom met any of the locals, other than when they served him his food and drinks.
 He had tried to talk to local people when he was on one of his walks through the town but either they did not speak English or they were wary of teenagers.
 Michael studied the local people as he walked through the streets.
 He watched them as they rode on their scooters and mopeds; he looked at old men and women, dressed in black, sitting on chairs in the sunshine, usually outside their houses or the gates of their apartment blocks.
 He studied the young waiters as they worked in the bars and cafés and wondered what kind of lives they might lead, especially over the winter months when the tourists were not around.
 What did they do then? he thought To him, the English were inoculated against foreign culture by the way they stuck to their own way of doing things.
-English customs were a kind of life support system, he thought, that helped them cope with the differentness of the continent but which also acted as barriers that denied them any real experience of European life.
+English customs were a kind of life support system, he thought, that helped them cope with the differentness of the continent but also acted as barriers that denied them any real experience of European life.
 He tried to learn a few of the local words and would use them in his sentences; it was his way of empathising with the local people.
 His speech affected an accent in which he mimicked Chico’s way of talking, planting occasional Italian words into his English sentences.
 He would use words like ciao, saluti, grazie, per favore, l’acqua minerale, caffè, latte, and vino in his sentences (spoken in English; he never managed a whole sentence using only Italian and he rarely spoke anything to the local people other than asking for drinks or food.)
 Mario was the exception.
 Michael would talk to him for hours because his English was quite good and he seemed genuinely keen to talk about his home village, its history and the way of life led by the local people.
 He liked the English teenager who was always interested to hear what he had to say.
 He was impressed that someone so young and from another country was interested in his stories.

 Michael passed most of his time in the company of the other teenagers; occasionally he would wander off on his own.
 He preferred being with just one person at a time; unlike Richard who was always in the middle of a group.
-Michael could enjoy the life of the gang at times, when he was in the right mood.
+Michael could enjoy the life of the gang at times when he was in the right mood.
 When everyone was laughing and joking, he could have just as much fun as the others.
 One evening the group of youngsters was in the hotel lounge.
 They decided to hold a seance.
 They were soon laughing and screaming.
 They all held hands and had placed beer mats, with letters written on them, in a circle, spinning a bottle in the middle.
-They took it in turns to spin the bottle and seeing on which letter it stopped.
+They took it in turns to spin the bottle and see on which letter it stopped.
 The girls seemed to laugh all the time; they would laugh at the slightest things.
 Sometimes they would get over excited but the boys also did.
 On a particularly rowdy evening, Michael jumped up on one of the coffee tables and tried to balance a flower pot on his head.
 The group expressed much merriment at his comical behaviour, mainly because it was him and they were seeing a side of the teenager that was previously unknown.
 They egged on his antics until the hotel manager, Ricardo, intervened and told him to get down from the coffee table.
 ‘Hey!
 Bambino!’, he shouted.
 Michael stepped from the table and put the flower pot back in its place.
-They could be naughty at times but generally they were well behaved and did what they were told.
+They could be naughty at times but generally, they were well-behaved and did what they were told.

 The group would take a break from the beach at midday when the sand got too hot to walk on.
 They would often gather at Mario’s café.
 The girls ordered hot dogs which came with slices of toast instead of the more familiar bridge rolls.
 Michael decided to show off and asked for a slice of strawberry gateaux.
 The girls would not let him eat it in peace.
 They kept sticking their fingers into it and at one point, as Michael held it up to his mouth to take a large bite, Kate pushed it and it went all over his face.
 They all thought this was hilarious.
 As Michael took a sip of his drink, they made loud slurping noises; it was simple things, such as these, that made them laugh so much.
 At one point Kate made a very rude remark about Sandra’s sausage; this made Michael laugh so much that he sprayed the cola he was drinking all over the table.
 He tried to escape from their constant interference by moving to a table on the other side of the café.
 The group followed him and continued with their taunts and annoyances.
 It was all in good fun.
 A French guitar player appeared and began to strum out popular songs on his instrument.
 The teenagers began to sing along to any of the melodies they knew.
 Michael loved this; music was an important part of his life and he was very fond of group singing.
 He was more than pleased to join in; if he did not know the words he would just vocalise ‘la, la, la.’
-The musician sang ‘Lontano lontano’, by the famous Italian song-writer Luigi Tenco.
+The musician sang ‘Lontano lontano’, by the famous Italian songwriter Luigi Tenco.
 Michael loved this and some of the waiters stopped and stood listening to it until he had finished.
 He drew enthusiastic applause from the audience.
 Michael asked one of the Italian waiters to translate it for him and copied part of the lyrics into his book:

 And far away, far away in the world